jcorille-21/jcorille-21.github.io/resume.md

 *Front of House, June 2018 - January 2020*

-- Served customers, took orders and closed down the restaurant
+- Served customers, took orders and closed down the restaurant.
 - Gained teamwork skills by working with coworkers to get orders done in a timely manner

 ## Taco Time NW